Question: What does it take to disrupt cyclical poverty among the urban poor?

 We intend to test the hypothesis that those experiencing poverty can be built up through the areas of:

-In this project, “Redeeming Time”, we will work with the House of Hope to focus on 4 families over a period of 5 months to help them identify the issues that persistently cause them stress, and support them to work out and pilot solutions to address these issues.
+In this project, “Redeeming Time”, we will work with partners to focus on a number of families over a period of 5 months to help them identify the issues that persistently cause them stress, and support them to work out and pilot solutions to address these issues.

 Our hope is that:

 (a) These 4 families will be equipped to manage their stressors and increase their bandwidth to manage life’s challenges, which will, in turn, improve their decision-making ability in the long run.